 The mention of my little sister punched the air from my lungs, and I almost choked for oxygen.

 “Happiness comes nine months after the wedding night,” I said, voice broken, and set my glass aside.
 “Gotcha.”

 “We have options,” he said softly.
 “You don’t have to sell yourself to pay our debts.”

-“I signed the paperwork.
+“I gave my word.
 It’s done.”
 I flopped back onto the mattress where Hadley had wasted away to nothing but fragile bones and paper skin and let my eyes close.
 “Make your peace with it.”
 I pressed my face into the pillow that still smelled like the lavender children’s shampoo the nurse had used to bathe her.
 “I have.”

 “Get some rest.”
 He collected the empties to take with him, and I crossed my fingers he didn’t sniff them.
-The drunk act was tough to pull off after your dad realized you were tossing back shots of water.
+The drunk act was tough to pull off after your dad realized you were tossing back shots poured from a handwashed bottle topped off each night with filtered water.
 “We’ll talk about this again at dusk.”

 “I thought he’d never leave,” the vampire hiding in the closet sighed before flinging open the doors.